mimistjohns/PropertyAPI/README.md

 - sqlalchemy

 ## Instructions
-1. Run application.py to run local host.
+1. Download PropertyAPI folder, and run application.py to run local host.

 2. Enter local URL in browser.
 The home endpoint is all properties in ascending order of "Days on Market."